tee3/boost-build-package-manager/package-manager.rst

 ::

-   # this will detect and use existing .packages or .gitconfig or
+   # detect and use existing .bpmconfig or .gitmodules or svn:externals
-   # svn:externals properties, or alternatively the name of the package
+   # properties, or alternatively the name of the package configuration
-   # configuration can be given
+   # can be given

    using package-manager ;